Skip to content

 Repository files navigation

-Quick tip: If you came here just to get firmware with a non-expired certificate, and otherwise know what you're doing, download the first link in the Firmware download links section.
-It's good through February 19, 2025.
+Quick tip: If you came here just to get firmware with a non-expired certificate, and otherwise know what you're doing, jump to the Firmware download links section.
+There are firmware images there that may work.

 Introduction

-This document contains links to firmware images on the official Neato Robotics server for the Neato Botvac D3, D3 Pro, D4, D5, and D7 robot vacuums as well as information on how to install them, including how to bypass expired certificates.
+This document contains links to firmware images from the Internet Archive mirror of the official Neato Robotics server for the Neato Botvac D3, D3 Pro, D4, D5, and D7 robot vacuums as well as information on how to install them, including how to bypass expired certificates.

 Firmware download links